mohamednaji7/Difficult-Math-Problems-Solver/Development Process.md

 # Nov 16, 2024 - Starting Documentation
-I statred documenting the process of creating this math solver.
+I started documenting the process of creating this math solver.
 What I have done so far?
-- seperated the development of the core LLM developmnet in another repositery  - currently its private
+- separated the development of the core LLM in another repository  - currently its private